The Dresden Files short fiction: "Cold Case"

+Less than a week after becoming the new Winter Lady, Molly Carpenter is sent to Alaska to find out why a race of Fae creatures called the Miksani have stopped paying their usual tribute to the Winter Court.
+While investigating, she happens across Warden Carlos Ramirez, who has been dispatched by the White Council to look into unusual supernatural activity in the area.
+They find that a cult devoted to an ancient god has abducted the Miksani's children and is planning to sacrifice them in a ritual meant to awaken him.
+Molly and Ramirez kill the cultists and free the children; afterward, she realizes that they are the tribute Queen Mab has been expecting, and that they will become soldiers in the ongoing battle against the Outsiders.
+She also discovers, after a disastrous night with Ramirez, that any attempt at physical intimacy with another person will leave them badly injured due to the mantle of her power acting to protect itself.
+Narrated by Molly.

 Set between Cold Days and Skin Game, Cold Case was published in Shadowed Souls.
 It was later reprinted in Brief Cases.

 "Day One"

-During training for his new role as a Knight of the Cross, Waldo Butters successfully meets his first challenge fighting a rogue baku.
+During training for his new role as a Knight of the Cross, Waldo Butters takes on the challenge to help a homeless man in need of medical attention.
+After he and Michael Carpenter check the man into a hospital, Waldo sees one of the doctors exhibiting decidedly non-human behavior and inflicting nightmares on several patients.
+He learns from Harry that this adversary is a rogue baku; it gets the better of him at first, but he later destroys it after learning to control his own fear.
+The experience leaves Waldo shaken, but Michael reassures him that he did the right thing by giving the baku a chance to reform first.

 Day One was published in the anthology Unfettered II.
 Set after Skin Game, it was later reprinted in Brief Cases.

 "A Fistful of Warlocks"

 Anastasia Luccio, a Warden for the White Council, is pursuing a few dangerous characters and ends up in Dodge City, home of Wyatt Earp.

 A Fistful of Warlocks was published in the anthology Straight Outta Tombstone.
 It is set in the late 1800s.
 It was later reprinted in Brief Cases.

 "Zoo Day"

 Harry, his daughter Maggie, and his dog Mouse try to enjoy a day at the zoo, only for each to face a supernatural threat - a young warlock for Harry, a pack of haunts for Maggie, and Mouse's discovery that his own brother is orchestrating events to target them both.
 A Rashomon-style story told alternately from each character's separate point of view.

 Set after Skin Game, Zoo Day was published exclusively in Brief Cases (June 5, 2018).